 Critically, GR assume that all of the counties with missing SHELDUS weather damage observations incurred no damage in those months.
 This assumption is not valid and in sharp contrast to best practices on how to handle missing data.
-We allow for the nonrandom selection of the reported weather damage in SHELDUS in our reanalysis of GR.
-The findings of GR are mostly reversed once accounting for the missing data.
+Further, there is no reason to expect that using inaccurate damage information will lead to conservative estimates that are biased towards zero (e.g. Loken and Gelman [2017]).
+We allow for the non-random selection of the reported weather damage in SHELDUS.
+In our reanalysis, the negative effect on vote share from weather damage is much larger than in GR.
+We find little evidence in favor of an attentive electorate.
 On balance, the negative vote response of the electorate to weather damage either cancels out or outweighs the positive, attentive influence attributed to the post-disaster actions of a politician.
+Overall, the findings of GR are mostly reversed once accounting for the missing data.